fourTheorem/static-site-starter/{{cookiecutter.project_name}}/README.md

 3. Access the website at the CloudFront distribution url outputted from the CloudFormation stack

-## Deploying an application using a DNS hosted zone that is not managed by Route53
+## Deploying an application using a domain name hosted zone is managed by a 3rd party registrar
 ![external dns architecture diagram](architecture-diagrams/external-dns.png)

 1. Set the CloudFormation parameter 'DomainName' to the subdomain of your app (eg. 'example.com')